Few are actually doing it, however -- and a Fannie Mae survey may explain why.

-As an example, one year ago, consumers told Fannie Mae that home prices would rise 2.5%¬†over the next twelve months.
+As an example, one year ago, consumers told Fannie Mae that home prices would rise 2.6%¬†over the next twelve months.
 Values¬†gained more than twice that, as it¬†happened.

-Similarly, last year, 95% of surveyed consumers said mortgage rates were at "a bottom".¬†But rates are lower today than they were.
+Similarly, last year, 95% of surveyed consumers said mortgage rates were at "a bottom".¬†But rates¬†fell steadily in 2016.

 Predicting the future is difficult.

 And, according to Fannie Mae's December 2016 National Housing¬†Survey, U.S. consumers now expect home values to rise just 2.1% between this year and next.

 Consider: U.S. home supply is tight and demand for homes is growing, led by the availability of low-down payment loans including the¬†HomeReady‚ĄĘ mortgage from Fannie Mae, and the 100% financed USDA loan.